primefaces/primefaces/docs/7_0_0/misc.md

 | Method | Description |
 | --- | --- |
-isAjaxRequest() | Returns a boolean value if current request is a PrimeFaces ajax request. addCallBackParam(String name, Object value) | Adds parameters to ajax callbacks like oncomplete. update(String clientId); | Specifies component(s) to update at runtime. execute(String script) | Executes script after ajax request completes or on page load. scrollTo(String clientId) | Scrolls to the component with given clientId after ajax request completes.
+executeScript(String script) | Executes script after ajax request completes or on page load. isAjaxRequest() | Returns a boolean value if current request is a PrimeFaces ajax request. scrollTo(String clientId) | Scrolls to the component with given clientId after ajax request completes. focus(String expression) | Focus the input(s) targeted by the given search expression. resetInputs(Collection<String>|String... expressions) | Resets all UIInput targeted by the search expression(s). clearTableStates() | Removes the multiViewState for all DataTables within the current session. clearTableState(String key) | Removes the multiViewState for DataTable with the defined key. clearDataListStates() | Removes the multiViewState for all DataList within the current session. clearDataListState(String key) | Removes the multiViewState for DataList with the defined key. ajax().addCallBackParam(String name, Object value) | Adds parameters to ajax callbacks like oncomplete. ajax().update(Collection<String>|String... expressions); | Specifies component(s) to update at runtime.

 **Callback Parameters**